EduDA92/Macros/README.md

 - The app local storage is built with Room and Proto Datastore for the user related data, and retrieves data from API with Retrofit.

-- The dependency injection is managed with Hilt in order to inject the required data into the repositories/Viewmodels
+- The dependency injection is managed with Hilt

 - The app uses Flow with Coroutines to represent the data into the UI.